ashtonw7/writing-with-no-purpose/posts/clockmaker.md

 — It smokes cigars and tells me I’m a disappointment?

 — No, it rings a loud bell every hour.
-Even at night when you’re sleeping.
+Even when you’re sleeping.
 Just like my grandfather.

 — Was your grandfather a haunted ferryman?